Frequently Asked Questions

 Is there a course I can take to learn how to build potential donors?

-From time to time, Creative Partnerships Australia runs workshops on working with donors and running fundraising campaigns specifically for arts projects.
+From time to time, Creative Australia runs workshops on working with donors and running fundraising campaigns specifically for arts projects.
 To hear about these events when they occur, sign up for ACF eNews on the website.

 We also publish a blog that will help you to plan and implement a successful campaign.